couchbase/build-infra/ansible/xen/ubuntu18-docker/README.md

 Note: It is assumed that the target Xen Server has an ISO Library configured which contains "ubuntu-18.04-fully-automated.iso".
 Instructions on creating that ISO are in the fully_automated_iso subdirectory.
+You can configure this in XenCenter by navigating to the "Storage" tab for the VM host and:

+ - click "New SR"
+ - select "NFS ISO" for the Type
+ - provide any name; I recommend "NFS ISO Library (Ubuntu)"
+ - you can leave "Autogenerate description based on SR settings" checked
+ - provide the share name "172.23.120.24:/data/builds/iso" (assuming that the NAS IP hasn't changed) and select NFSv3

 The ssh password for the Xen host must be specified on the command line in the variable cmdline_password.

 You should also specify a custom value for vm_name.
+This will be used for the hostname of the new VM, including DNS, so don't include odd characters like periods or underscores.

 The default values for memory, disk size, and number of CPUs are in 'inventory', and can be overridden on the command line.
 You can also